 Counterparty Risk.
-Counterparty risk is the risk an issuer, guarantor or counterparty of a security held by the Fund is unable or unwilling to meet its obligation on the security.
+Counterparty risk is the risk an issuer, guarantor or counterparty of a security in the Fund is unable or unwilling to meet its obligation on the security.
 Counterparty risk may arise because of the counterparty's financial condition, market activities, or for other reasons.
-A counterparty's inability to fulfill its obligation may result in financial losses to the Fund, which could be significant.
 The Fund may be unable to recover its investment from the counterparty or may obtain a limited and/or delayed recovery.